Scarabaeus1031/NEXAH/FRAMEWORK/CORE_GEOMETRY/README.md

 - transitions are not instantaneous
 - systems pass through structured intermediate regions
 - branching is geometric, not abstract
-- trajectories organize into loops, channels, and manifolds
+- trajectories organize into loops, channels, shells, and manifolds
+- motion is phase-dependent and field-driven

 Thus: